Bebop Spoken There

 blues guys sure had a way with words.

 You Ain't Livin' Right.
 Name check for composer Blanche Calloway at the end of this jump number.
 This is such a tight band and Catherine suits them perfectly - and vice versa.
 Long About Midnight by Alex Hill and Irving Mills whose contribution was probably the manuscript paper.
-Solos by Paterson, Allred and Ministeri.
+Solos by Paterson, Allred and Munisteri.
 Renowned jazz critic, author and composer of Keep Your Mind on me, Leonard Feather, would have been delighted at this interpretation of his blues number.
 Apart from the earthy vocal there's solos by trombone, clarinet and some half valve shenanigans by Jon-Erik Kellso.

 An up tempo blast on Old Man River may seem a strange choice but it works!
 Jon-Erik blows the solo of the night.
 There's a Dixie style ensemble that brought the house down.
 More tap dancing on Eddie Barefield's F'Taint One Thing It's Another - cute.
-You Can't Pull the Wool Over my Eyes from messrs Ager, Newman and Mencher is another nice, easy swing.
+You Can't Pull the Wool Over my Eyes from Messrs Ager, Newman and Mencher is another nice, easy swing.
 Everybody Loves my Baby opens with voice, bass and dancing.
 A masterpiece of laid back swing.
 Bass, dancer and singer in an absolutely perfect three in a bed musical menage.

 A beautiful album - highly recommended.
 Lance